 Take a moment to logically think about what you really need and don’t need, product wise, for this upcoming show.
 I would always have these “genius” ideas for new items and spend extra time making them, when most of the time, I would only sell one or two.
 More selection is not always better.
 Focus on your best sellers and build a strong presentation of who you are as a business and what you sell.

-I recommend my free download MAKING PRODUCTS THAT PROFIT to anyone selling products.
+I recommend my free download from MAKING PRODUCTS THAT PROFIT to anyone selling handmade products.
 Use it as a checklist to make sure you’re on the right path or as a guidebook to get you re-thinking your selection and discovering where you’re going wrong and what you can improve.
-Go to this page and scroll to the bright pink section to download it now.
+Download the free sample chapter here.

 Of course you don’t want to compromise the quality of your goods but don’t get hung up on small things that the customer won’t notice.
 Price sticker not placed perfectly straight?
 Move on, it won’t stop someone from purchasing or tarnish your brand.